willhanvey/DS3500Project/README.md

 analysis_final.py -> Cleans the pdf_reader files and saves as cleaned files; also has data analysis + viz

+graph_creation.py -> Graph creation containing voting similarity

-graphvisualization.py -> Graph visualizations of the data
+graph_hdi_viz.py, graph_map.py -> Graph visualizations of the data

 countrypredictions.py -> Reads from the cleaned files, initializes the model, and makes predictions